 1. Sign up for free at Formsite.com

-If you don’t already have an account, go to Formsite and click the Sign Up Free button.
-You’ll start in the free 14-day trial of our Pro 1 service where you’ll have high limits for testing and access to all of the integrations.
+If you don’t already have an account, go to Formsite and click the Sign Up Free or Free trial button.
+You’ll start in the free 14-day trial of our Pro 1 service.
+You can create forms and have high limits for testing and access to all integrations.

 2. Create your Registration Form